jingconan/SADIT/README.md

 To be specific, if you are working on Ubuntu 12.04 (or 14.04), then do the following sequentially:

-1. Change the working direcotry to where you want to install SADIT, make a new folder `sadit`, and then type:
+1. Change the working directory to where you want to install SADIT, make a new folder `sadit`, and then type:

  `$ git clone https://github.com/hbhzwj/SADIT.git sadit/`